Anjalikumari000/react-recipe-app/README.md

 3. Browse recipes from different cuisines by selecting Italian, Chinese, Thai, or American from the navigation menu.
 4. Use the search feature to find specific recipes by name or ingredients.
 5. Enjoy your cooking and discover new culinary delights!

-# Contributing

-We welcome contributions from the open-source community.
-If you'd like to contribute to this project, please follow these steps:

-# Fork the repository.

-1. Create a new branch for your feature: git checkout -b feature-name.
-2. Make your changes and commit them: git commit -m 'Add feature'.
-3. Push your changes to your fork: git push origin feature-name.
-4. Create a pull request.
-5. Please make sure your code follows best practices and is well-documented.

-# License

-This repository does not have a specific license©, so you are free to use the code in any way you like without any restrictions.

-If you have any questions or suggestions, feel free to open an issue in the repository.

-Happy cooking!